boostorg/redis/README.md

   the user has set `aedis::resp3::request::config::coalesce` to `false`, and he shouldn't, the connection will automatically merge the individual requests into a single payload anyway.

-#### Timeouts

-Aedis high-level API provides built-in support for many of the timeouts users usually need.
-For example, the `aedis::connection::async_run` member function performs the following operations on behalf of the user

-* Resolves Redis address.
-* Connects to the resolved endpoint.
-* TLS handshake (for TLS endpoints).
-* RESP3 handshake and authentication and role check.
-* Periodic healthy checks with the PING command.
-* Keeps reading from the socket to handle server pushes and command responses.
-* Keeps writing requests as it becomes possible e.g. after last response has arrived.

-To control the timeout-behaviour of these operations users must create a `aedis::connection::timeouts` object and pass it to as argument to the `aedis::connection::async_run` (if the suggested defaults are not suitable).

 <a name="requests"></a>